-Trump-Putin call: What’s holding up a Russia-Ukraine ceasefire?
+Trump-Putin call: Could it lead to a Russia-Ukraine ceasefire?

-The US president says only Putin and he can stitch together a ceasefire.
+The US president says only Putin and he can stitch together a truce.
 Their call on Monday will test that theory.

 United States President Donald Trump has said he will speak with his Russian counterpart, Vladimir Putin, on Monday to discuss an end to the war in Ukraine.
 His announcement came a day after direct talks between Russia and Ukraine, hosted by Turkiye, ended inconclusively.